zvldz/vacuum/README.md

   -f, --firmware=PATH        Path to firmware file --unpack-and-mount         Only unpack and mount image --resize-root-fs=FS_SIZE   Resize root fs to FS_SIZE.
+  --diff                     Create diff between original and modified image.
+                             This will temporarily take up more disk space.
   --run-custom-script=SCRIPT Run custom script (if 'ALL' run all scripts from custom-script)

 Each parameter that takes a file as an argument accepts path in any form